Main Stage Season //

 If You Miss Season Auditions

-You may submit a headshot, acting resume, and video either by e-mail (use email above) or snail mail to 37 Augusta Street, Greenville, S.C.
+You may submit a headshot, acting resume, and video either by e-mail (use email address above) or snail mail to 37 Augusta Street, Greenville, S.C.
 29601.
+PLEASE DO NOT SUBMIT VIDEOS WITH WeTransfer or any videos that require a download.
+Live links only.

 Main Stage Show Auditions //